WEBSITES ON RAISING THIRD CULTURE KIDS:

 Cross Cultural Kids is the blog of Ruth Van Renken, co-author of Third Culture Kids: Growing up Among Worlds.
 It contains information about TCKs, resources for them, and Van Renken's work.

-Michele Phoenix's blog contains articles and videos by a woman who grew up as an MK and then spent 20 years teaching TCKs.
+This website contains the articles and videos of Michele Phoenix, who grew up as an MK and then spent 20 years teaching TCKs.
 Her blog shows tremendous insight into issues and attitudes that MKs face.
+She has also created the MK Harbor Project, connecting young adult MKs who are transitioning back to the US with people around the country who want to support their transition.

 Equipping Minds is not geared to missionaries, but they have a heart for missionaries and are very flexible on price for them.
 The organization has a curriculum to help people strengthen their "working memory, visual and auditory processing, attention, processing speed, logic, comprehension, and more...
 The program is designed to help any individual wanting to strengthen their ability to learn.
 This includes the typical developing student, gifted & talented, elderly (seniors), LD, SLD, ADHD, TBI, Down Syndrome and many more."
 In addition to the curriculum that is available on their website, they work with families all over the world by Skype.